Welfare in Canada

 Components of welfare incomes

-The table below shows the value and components of welfare incomes for four household types living in Moncton in 2018.
+The table below shows the value and components of welfare incomes for four example household types in 2019.
+All four households are assumed to be living in Moncton.
+The child in the single parent family is aged two, and the children in the couple household are aged 10 and 15.

 |Single person considered employable||Single person with a disability*||Single parent, one child||Couple, two children|